eduvpn/documentation/ADD_NODE.md

     'profileList' => ['office', 'sysadm'],

-To apply the changes run the `apply_changes.sh` script from this repository on your VPN node.
+To apply the configuration changes:

+    $ sudo vpn-maint-apply-changes

+If the command is not available, install the `vpn-maint-scripts` package first.